Graduate Student Life in Gainesville

 The UF Department of Housing and Residence Education offers attractive housing options specifically reserved for graduate and professional students, as well as student with families of their own.
 To review their available choices, please visit UF Graduate and Family Housing page.

-A New Venture in Off-Campus Housing
+The Continuum – A New Venture in Off-Campus Housing

 The Continuum is a new venture in UF-affiliated off-campus housing that features affordable luxury graduate student accommodations within steps of campus, downtown Gainesville and the new Florida Innovation Hub at UF, with convenient amenities galore.
 To learn more, please visit The Continuum home page.